Henry Smyth (British Army officer, born 1816)

-Major-General Henry Smyth CB (5 April 1816 – 1891) was a British Army officer who became General Officer Commanding Western District.
+General Henry Smyth CB (5 April 1816 – 1891) was a British Army officer who became General Officer Commanding Western District.

 Early life

 Smyth was the second son of John Henry Smyth, of Heath Hall, Wakefield, Yorkshire, a Whig MP for Cambridge University (1812–1822) and Lady Elizabeth Anne FitzRoy.
 His elder brother, John George Smyth, was an MP for the City of York.

 His maternal grandfather was George FitzRoy, 4th Duke of Grafton and the former Charlotte Maria Waldegrave.
 His paternal grandparents were Lady Georgiana FitzRoy (daughter of Augustus FitzRoy, 3rd Duke of Grafton) and John Smyth, who served as MP of Pontefract, and was a Lord of the Admiralty, Lord of the Treasury, Master of the Mint, and a Commissioner of the Board of Trade.

 Military career

 Smyth was commissioned as an ensign in the 68th Regiment of Foot on 28 June 1833.
 He became commanding officer of the 68th Foot and commanded it at the Battle of Alma in September 1854 and the Battle of Inkerman in November 1854 as well as the Siege of Sevastopol during the Crimean War.
 He went on to be General Officer Commanding Western District in February 1874.

 He became Colonel of the 2nd (The Queen's Royal) Regiment of Foot on 10 April 1877 and was made full General on 29 September 1878.